- Types of Trips

 If for whatever reason you’re unhappy with our messages you can unsubscribe at any time.
 Just click ‘Unsubscribe’ at the bottom of every email we send.

 But we hope you stick around.
 We’re just getting started at something pretty good.

-If you can’t commit to a six month internship, GVI’s short-term wildlife conservation internship is available for a six, eight or twelve week time fram.
+If you can’t commit to a six-month internship, GVI’s short-term wildlife conservation internship is available for a six-week time frame!
 You’ll gain loads of experience, learn conservation techniques, how to track animals and take part in community outreach programs.

 Perfect for those looking for an exciting experience and to test the waters of a potential career change.
 You’ll trek the African plains, hike through the bush and in your free time take advantage of adventures big and small.

 GVI Internship programs focus on the development of professional skills while providing a well-rounded conservation experience.
 Participants are provided with a mentor who will monitor the progress on a weekly basis and be a professional reference after successful completion of the program